David5p/The-Ashes-2025-2026/README.md

   <img src="assets/images/read_me/responsive/schedule.png" alt="Schedule responsiveness">
 </div>
 - Schedule page performs a simple but effective purpose letting the user know the when and where of every test match.
-- Page displayed using cards for each of the five test venues.
+- Page displayed using cards for each of the five test venues ensuring information is presented in a clear and concise manner.
 - With the assistance of Bootstrap cards and the Bootstrap grid system the schedule lay out works well on all devices.

+## Additional Features

+### Success Page
+- This page was designed to let the user know their form has successively been submitted and provide the opportunity for them to click back to return browsing the website.
+- The styling of the page is inline with the rest of the website.

+### Error 404
+- This page lets the user know an error has occurred and the custom nature of the page allows the user to click back on a link which returns them to the website rather that the user potentially leaving for another website.